Dryad’s Saddle

 Life Cycle

-When you are eating a wild mushroom for the first time, even one that is considered a "choice edible," it is a good idea to sample only a small amount at first, since some people are simply allergic to certain chemicals in certain fungi.
-Make sure they are cooked, too.
+When you are eating a wild mushroom for the first time, even one that is widely considered edible, it is a good idea to sample only a small amount at first, since some people are allergic to certain chemicals in certain fungi.
+Make sure all wild mushrooms are cooked, too.

 This is one of the many fungus species that live on decaying wood.
 It and other such saprobic fungi play an incredibly important role in breaking down the tough materials wood is made of and returning those nutrients to the soil.